Hey there, time traveller!

 Ashley Café had its grand opening in March at Club Amigo, a place the gifted soccer player from Oakbank loved visiting with her family every winter.

 'She loved this place.
 We knew she would've kept coming here.
 She likely would've been married here.
-It was a place she called home'
+It was a place she called home' —Nicole Schlag, of her daughter Ashley's love of Cuba's Club Amigo, where her painting graces the wall.

 The 17-year-old's life was cut short on an August afternoon in 2012 when the pickup truck she was driving south of Dugald rolled and hit a hydro pole.